av1paul/LogIngestor/README.md

      ```
 ### Spring Boot Application Repository Setup:
 This project is a Spring Boot Application.
 Follow these steps to setup and application repository.
-   - Open a terminal and in a directory of your choice, run the following to clone the repository:
+   - Open a terminal session in a directory of your choice, run the following to clone the repository:
      ```bash
         git clone https://github.com/dyte-submissions/november-2023-hiring-av1paul.git
      ```